mlesnoff/Jchemo.jl/docs/src/domains.md

 - **detrend** Polynomial detrend
 - **asls** Baseline correction of each row of X-data by asymmetric least squares algorithm (ASLS)
+- **airpls** Baseline correction of each row of X-data by adaptive iteratively reweighted penalized least squares algorithm (AIRPLS)
 - **snv** Standard-normal-deviation transformation
 - **mavg** Smoothing by moving average
 - **fdif** Finite differences